 Happy Fall Y’all!
-I have a fun wine cork pumpkin project to share with you today.
+I have a fun wine cork craft / pumpkin project to share with you today that is so much fun.
 It turned out even cuter than I imagined.
-Gather up your supplies and let’s get started!
+Gather up lots of wine corks and let’s get started!

 Steps for making your wine cork pumpkin: